 Filing Back taxes – How to File Back Taxes and What to Know

-If you choose not to file your taxes, penalties and interests will continue to accrue, thereby increases the overall amount in back taxes you currently owe the IRS.
+If you choose not to file your taxes, penalties and interests will continue to accrue, thereby increasing the overall amount in back taxes you currently owe the IRS.

 The IRS will ultimately locate you through their computerized system.
-It might be slow, but do not doubt it, because it is efficient.
+It might be slow, but do not doubt it is efficient.

 File all your back taxes as well as other paperwork.
 If you are mailed a letter by the IRS requesting that you file your back taxes, then mail your tax returns to the address posted on the letter or send them to the address normally used for tax returns.
 Once returns are filed, it is advisable to seek the assistance of a tax professional to reduce or settle the total back taxes amount owed.
 In a majority of situations, you will be asked to accept a solution provided by the IRS for a tax payment plan.